enkidevs/curriculum/javascript/browser-apis/intro-browser-js/get-elements.md

 </html>
 ```

-Another way to select tags is by tag name with the method getElementsByTagName.
+Another way to select tags is by tag name with the method `getElementsByTagName`.
 This will return an array of paragraph tags, even if there is only one.
 ```html
 <html>
 <body>